-The following essay is a look at how the Church’s views on the woman question progressed from the late 19th to the early 21st centuries based on what her popes said and wrote.
+The following essay is a look at how the views of the popes on the woman question progressed from the late 19th to the early 21st centuries.

 In Leo XIII’s 1878 encyclical on socialism, Quod Apostolici Muneris, in the context of a discussion on family life, he refers to Ephesians 5:23: “Wherefore, as the Apostle has it, as Christ is the head of the Church, so is the man the head of the woman; and as the Church is subject to Christ, who embraces her with a most chaste and undying love, so also should wives be subject to their husbands, and be loved by them in turn with a faithful and constant affection.”
 Leo XIII leaves this teaching of St. Paul to speak for itself without elaboration or innovation.
 He then goes on to use the husband’s headship as a model of authority tempered by love as he discusses the relationship of parents and children.

 In his encyclical Arcanum Divinae (On Christian Marriage), published in 1880, Leo XIII again refers to Ephesians 5:23, reaffirming what St. Paul taught.
-The pope introduces St. Paul’s words with several of his own; however, he in no way attempts to reinterpret what St. Paul taught—his words clarify and reinforce the apostle’s teaching.
+The pope introduces St. Paul’s words with several of his own; however, he does not attempt to reinterpret what St. Paul taught—his words clarify and reinforce the apostle’s teaching: